etherisc-services/document-templating-service/README.md

 A lightweight microservice for processing Word document templates with data injection and PDF conversion.
 Combines the power of [docxtpl](https://docxtpl.readthedocs.io/) templating with [Gotenberg](https://gotenberg.dev) PDF generation.

+**🔍 NEW: Integrated Template Linting** - All templates are automatically validated before processing with comprehensive error reporting.

 ## ✨ Features

 - 📄 Process `.docx` templates with dynamic data
 - 🔄 Convert results to PDF automatically
 - 🚀 Fast REST API built with FastAPI
+- 🔍 **NEW**: Integrated Template Linting with strict validation by default
 - 🐳 Docker-ready with compose setup
 - ☸️ Kubernetes deployment manifests
 - 📚 Comprehensive documentation and examples